Technology

 It is a separation technique that exploits the driving-force of an electric field that works inside a system of membranes.
 Membranes are selective; this means they don’t have any real filtering function, but simply they separate ions contained in wine and isolate electrodes used to create the magnetic field.

-Ions separation is activated following physical-chemical parameters (difference in potential, electrolytes charge. etc.), while the cold stabilization system (always used in the past before starting with electrodialysis) is linked to the principle of separation by crystallization, which can be disturbed by various factors: colloids in general, substances having a polyphenolic matrix, alcohol, etc. Therefore, cold tartaric stabilization is not a system that can be parameterized with any certainty.
+The 'old' cold stabilization system was instead based on the principle of separation through crystallization, which can be disrupted by various factors: colloids in general, substances with a polyphenolic matrix, alcohol, etc. Cold tartaric stabilization is therefore not a system that can be reliably parameterized and is now a thing of the past for us.

 On a more general level, electrodialysis, as compared to cold tartaric stabilization, stabilizes the product at room temperature: it does not denature the colloids of the protein matrixes, it does not damage the colorants and does not alter the colloidal structures, which are highly important as they are support the fragrances and are fundamental components of the wine’s structure.